 Even if you truly enjoy your job, it is practical to have exit strategy in place.
 Life happens, and changes occur on many different levels.
 It is prudent to have a plan that enables you to exit the workforce sooner rather than later.

 There are many reasons why a person should not set their target retirement age to 70.
-Planning on working to such an advanced age is difficult because there are too many variables.
+Planning on working at such an advanced age is difficult because there are too many variables.
 Below are some of the concerns that I have with planning on working until such an advanced age:

 If you set your target retirement date for your 70th birthday, it will have a negative impact on how you manage your finances.
 It might even prevent you from creating a financial plan.
 Savings will not be a priority.
 Without an ambitious goal of retiring at a young age, the temptation to spend most of your money will win out every time.
 The motivation to save a large percentage of your earnings for retirement will not be a priority while you are working.
 It can easily lead to the mindset of thinking that retirement will never occur, you only live once, enjoy it while you are young, and other poor money management theories.